jdlib/deepdive/UserGuide.md

 #### Soft Assertions
 Usually if an assertion method fails it will throw an `AssertionError` therefore immediately terminate the test method.
-Deep Dive allows you to bundle assertion calls and run them all even if some assertions fail.
+DeepDive allows you to bundle assertion calls and run them all even if some assertions fail.
 At the end eventually an `AssertionError` containing information about all failed assertions is thrown.

 ```java